noahcoad/open-url/README.md

 **Watch a little 1 min [video demo](http://www.screencast.com/t/AmuNuwqOfg).**

-## Configuration
+## Options
+### Default Actions
-* Default Actions: You can set specific file extensions to be edit or run without being prompted with a menu.
+You can set specific file extensions to be edit or run without being prompted with a menu.
 The default has been set for .sublime-project .txt and a few other files types.
 Open open_url.sublime-settings to change and add your own.

+* If the action is 'edit' it will be opened for editing in Sublime
+* If the action is 'run' it will be executed by the OS
+* You can add an 'openwith': 'myprogram.exe' to the end of an 'endswith' line to specify a specific a program to open the file with.
+In this case the shell will execute the openwith program and the selection will be a parameter.

 ## Credits
 Thanks goes to peterc for starting [a forum thread](http://www.sublimetext.com/forum/viewtopic.php?f=2&t=4243) about this topic and KatsuomiK for [his gist](https://gist.github.com/3542836) that was the start of this plugin.